ben0ford/HA-multifamily-OpenEVSE/README.md

 # HA-multifamily-OpenEVSE
 Home Assistant (HA) scripts, automations, helpers, etc. to enable management of multiple OpenEVSE chargers: user management, cost logging, etc.

 We have 25 OpenEVSE chargers in a shared parking lot for a community of 30 homes.
 This Home Assistant implementation allows all users to use any charger, with several charging options.
 User charging session costs are computed live, based on automatically-updated electricity rates; sessions and costs are logged for billing purposes.
+Many decisions are particular to our application (e.g. letting all users see who is charging where).
+Also, neither of us who wrote this is an accomplished programmer, so apologies if things are clunky.

+This is not a plug-and-play HA "integration."
+You'll need to have someone who is willing to dive into the yaml files and their Jinja2 and javascript templates.
+If anyone wants to create a more robust and transportable system, we're happy to help if we can.

+Our chargers are actually former JuiceBox chargers with their control boards replaced with OpenEVSE drop-in replacements ([version 1--metal box](https://store.openevse.com/collections/all-products/products/replacement-electronics-for-juicebox-v1-metal-black-and-orange); [version 2--plastic box](https://store.openevse.com/collections/all-products/products/replacement-electronics-for-juicebox-v2-plastic-grey-and-white)).
+Also get a [temperature sensor](https://store.openevse.com/collections/all-products/products/temperature-sensor) since the replacement board doesn't have one onboard.
+The brain-transplant chargers behave exactly like a standard OpenEVSE build, as far as I can tell.

 ## Functionality